Knowledge Process Outsourcing: Overview

 In BPO, processes and methodologies are clearly-defined, the steps are standardized, and the outcome is predictable.
 Typical BPO activities include data entry, low-level customer support, invoice processing, rudimentary programming, and IT maintenance.
 On the other hand, knowledge processes do not follow rigid rules or steps, and the outcome depends on higher-level analysis, independent judgment, understanding, experience, and qualification.
 A knowledge activity is often highly complex and less defined than a non-core business process.
 These complex activities are typically hard to automate, and they require technical, analytical, and judgment skills.

 The KPO industry requires very specific skills that focus on educational and other qualifications.
-For example, legal services require knowledge of U.S. or U.K. laws and legal applications, market research and analytics require statistical tools, database research and report writing, healthcare requires a medical or allied health degree and certification, and research and development requires a graduate or post-graduate degree.
+For example, legal services require knowledge of U.S. or U.K. laws and legal applications, market research and analytics require statistical tools, database research and report writing, healthcare requires a medical or allied health degree and certification, and research and development requires a graduate or postgraduate degree.
 In addition, knowledge workers need basic skills in data and information processing, emotional intelligence, and good communication skills.

 KPO as a Strategic Tool